-Weight loss is about burning more calories than you eat, so simply eating pickles won't melt away the pounds.
-But pickles are low in calories -- so they can fit into a weight loss, calorie-controlled diet -- and have some properties that might help with fat loss.
+Weight loss is about burning more calories than you eat, so going on a "pickle diet" won't melt away the pounds.
+But pickles are low in calories — so they can fit into a weight-loss, calorie-controlled diet — and have some properties that might help with fat loss.
 But their high sodium content means you might gain water weight after eating them, which can impact the results you see on the scale.

 Make sure you stick with unsweetened pickles for your low-calorie snack, though.
-Sweetened pickles, like bread and butter pickles, are much higher in calories -- 146 calories per cup.
-Most of those calories come from the sugar use to sweeten the pickles, which means sweetened varieties aren't ideal for a weight loss diet.
+Sweetened pickles, like bread-and-butter pickles, are much higher in calories —146 calories per cup.
+Most of those calories come from the sugar used to sweeten the pickles, which means sweetened varieties aren't ideal for a weight-loss diet.

 Potential Benefits From Vinegar

 Pickles' sour taste comes from the vinegar mixture that makes up the pickle brine.
 This vinegar contains acetic acid, which might play a role in weight loss.
 One animal study, published in Critical Reviews in Food Science and Nutrition in July 2016, reports that rats fed acetic acid were more resistant to obesity than rats that didn't get acetic acid.

 Vinegar might also keep food in your stomach for longer after a meal — literally "filling" you up and boosting satisfaction after a meal — according to a review published in the journal Nutrition Reviews in October 2014.
 The review also notes that vinegar might boost your calorie burn throughout the day, which makes it easier to burn more calories than you eat and lose weight.

 However, the review also notes that the evidence for vinegar and weight loss is preliminary; while these early results show promise for vinegar as a weight-loss aid, more research is needed to know just how well it helps you shed pounds.

 Read more: Is White Vinegar Good for Health?